haleluque/Food-ordering-system/README.md

 - Kafka
 - Kubernetes and GKE

-Check for some useful reousrces in the resources folder.
+Check for some useful resources in the resources folder.

 ---